JoeFinlinson/dbx/README.md

 # dbx – SQL-first Data Access for Go

+> [2025-07-06] Module path fix: This commit is to force the Go proxy to fetch the correct module path after a case-sensitive update.

 A lightweight, opinionated data access layer for Go that keeps SQL front and center while eliminating boilerplate.

 ## Philosophy